 TASH strives for a balance in the composition of experiences and skills of committee members by encouraging by members who represent the diversity of our membership and the communities in which they live (people who are self-advocates, family members, educators, researchers, community support providers, related service therapists, people of color, or combinations thereof).

-Most of all, we encourage applications from people passionate about our mission.
-If you are interested in offering your talents and resources to TASH, you can request to join clicking on “Access Committee Forum” and requesting to join the group.
+Most of all, we encourage participation from TASH members who are passionate about our mission.
+If you are interested in offering your talents and resources to TASH, you can request to join by emailing firstname.lastname@example.org and requesting to join a National Agenda or Operating Committee.
 Please see the following descriptions of National Agenda and Operating Committees.

 National Agenda Committees